The Info Editor is found at the top of the Default Screen and has the following components.

 - Data-block menu to select different Scenes.
 Having multiple Scenes allows you to work with separate virtual environments, with completely separate data, or with object and/or mesh data linked between them.

-- Gives a list of selectable render and game engines.
+- Gives a list of selectable render engines.

 - Render/Baking progress